Best All-Terrain Tires for Nissan Xterra

 Set of 4 Landspider Wildtraxx R/T All-Terrain Mud Off-Road Radial Truck Tires LT285/55R20

-For Xterra owners who need heavy-duty traction without breaking the bank, the Landspider Wildtraxx R/T LT285/55R20 delivers a 10‑ply-rated, all‑season tread built for rugged terrain.
-You’ll get a set of four LT285/55R20 radials with a 12.7 mm tread depth, 32.3″ diameter, and 285 mm section width designed for mud and rough trails.
-Each tire supports up to 3,307 lbs, mounts on 9″ rims, and promises a 50,000-mile treadlife rating.
-Reviews average 4.1/5 from 21 buyers.
-They’re non-directional, radial construction, model FRT006, with a 30-day Amazon return window and warranty details online.
+For Xterra owners who need heavy-duty traction, the Landspider Wildtraxx R/T LT285/55R20 is the most aggressive option in this roundup.
+It is listed as a 10-ply-rated, all-season tread built for rugged terrain, with LT285/55R20 sizing, 12.7 mm tread depth, 32.3″ diameter, and 285 mm section width designed for mud and rough trails.

-Best For: Xterra owners and light-truck drivers who need affordable, heavy-duty all-season traction for mud and rough off-road trails without upgrading suspension or wheels.
+Best For: Xterra owners and light-truck drivers who need affordable, heavy-duty all-season traction for mud and rough off-road trails and have confirmed that the LT285/55R20 size fits their build.

 Pros: